-We are bombarded with all kinds of credit opportunities in our society today.
+We're bombarded with all kinds of credit opportunities in our society today.
 Buy this, buy that.
 Department stores are notorious for trying to get you to apply for their credit card at check out and “save an extra 20% on your purchase today”.
-Credit card companies send enticing letters stating we are pre-approved for such and such platinum or gold credit card, making it easy to just call an 800 number or go online to apply.
-The list goes on: cable companies; new cell phone upgrades or calling plans; vacation adverts; Amazon Prime’s credit card, etc. Even the stores that offer "xxx days same as cash" deals could check your credit.
-Avoid applying for credit of any kinds whatsoever for the same reason mentioned above.
-Your mortgage pre-approval was based on a certain credit profile and score.
-You don’t want to do anything that changes it and could derail your mortgage loan approval and process.
+Credit card companies send enticing letters stating you are pre-approved for a platinum or gold credit card, making it easy to call an 800 number or apply online.
+The list goes on: cable companies, new cell phone upgrades or calling plans, vacation deals, big box stores cards, etc.

 - Do not pay off charges or collections

-The way FICO calculates your score, and the way the credit reporting system works is fairly confusing, and unintentional mistakes or changes you may make in the name of credit improvement are not that easy to correct, and could effect your score negatively.
+The way FICO calculates your score, and the way the credit reporting system works is fairly confusing, and unintentional mistakes or changes you may make in the name of credit improvement are not that easy to correct, and could affect your score negatively.
 Besides, not all derogatories as they are currently reported are hurting your score or mortgage approval.
 (Leave it up to your loan officer and/or credit consultant to advise, if necessary).
-In fact, do not make any changes to your credit profile at all without talking to your trusted advisors.
+In fact, do not make any changes to your credit profile without talking to your trusted loan officer first.

 - Do not change bank accounts